DOCA0265EN-07

 Operating Principle

-The ERMS function can be engaged or disengaged by using the ERMS button.
+The ERMS function can be engaged or disengaged by using the ERMS button, or by using an external selector switch connected to the BCIM module.

 While the ERMS function is engaged: